bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

-The recent interest in the Price equation is encouraging for the further theoretical unification of the biological sciences, and Queller's (2017) paper nicely complements a more philosophical analysis of by [Victor Luque](https://victorjluque.wordpress.com/) (2017).
+The recent interest in the Price equation is encouraging for the further theoretical unification of the biological sciences, and Queller's (2017) paper nicely complements a more philosophical analysis by [Victor Luque](https://victorjluque.wordpress.com/) (2017).
 It's important to keep in mind that the Price equation is, at its core, about correlated change between entities, and its application is not restricted to